What to do in the garden in August

 Lovely Wisteria blooms

-In order to ensure that Wisteria flowers reliably year after year pruning is essential in summer (August) and winter ( Feb) Video tips on how to summer prune Wisteria.
+To get Wisteria to flower every year, a regime of regular pruning is essential.
+In summer (August) and winter ( Feb) See below for video tips on how to summer prune Wisteria.

 If you are interested in growing Wisteria on the YouTube Sunday Gardener channel there are videos on winter and summer pruning Wisteria, how to make Wisteria flower and a short video showing Wisteria in full bloom.